-On March 13, 2018, three environmental protection organizations filed an action against the Corps and NOAA Fisheries in the Oregon Federal District Court with respect to operation and maintenance of the Willamette Project related to decision making, hatcheries, downstream passage, and water quality.
-Specifically, the plaintiffs sought reinitiation of consultation under Section 7 of the ESA which could result in changes to or replacement of action items that could further increase costs to Bonneville.
-After numerous court hearings on various motions, the Oregon Federal District Court issued a draft order on July 14, 2021, ordering injunction measures to be refined with the input of an expert panel.
+On March 13, 2018, three environmental protection organizations filed an action against the Corps and NOAA Fisheries in the District Court with respect to operation and maintenance of the Willamette Project related to decision making, hatcheries, downstream passage, and water quality.
+Specifically, the plaintiffs sought reinitiation of consultation under Section 7 of the ESA, in part due to the Corps' failure to construct the fish passage facilities contemplated in the 2008 Willamette BiOp, which could result in changes to or replacement of action items that could further increase costs to Bonneville.
+After numerous court hearings on various motions, the District Court issued a draft order on July 14, 2021, ordering injunction measures to be refined with the input of an expert panel.
 The proposed injunction measures included reservoir drawdowns at Cougar, Detroit, and Fall Creek dams; fish passage and water quality operations at several projects; and spill operations.
-A final order was issued by the Oregon Federal District Court on September 1, 2021, adopting the remedy measures contained in the draft order and finalized the composition of the expert panel, a mix of federal and plaintiff experts.
-In the final order, the Oregon Federal District Court also held that the Corps has the authority to eliminate the reserved power pool (reservoir elevations at Willamette Project dams reserved for power generation during the months of October through April) to benefit ESA-listed fish species.
-The District Court retains jurisdiction over the remedy injunction until a new biological opinion is completed no later than December 31, 2024.
+A final order was issued by the District Court on September 1, 2021, adopting the remedy measures contained in the draft order and finalizing the composition of the expert panel, a mix of federal and plaintiff experts.
+In the final order, the District Court also held that the Corps has the authority to eliminate the reserved power pool (reservoir elevations at Willamette Project dams reserved for power generation during the months of October through April) to benefit ESA-listed fish species.